-Further inventory, monitoring, research, and conservation planning is recommended for Colorado's globally imperiled plants to assist with future development and implementation of these Best Management Practices (BMPs), as well as our basic understanding of these rare species.
-As we work to manage for the long-term viability of the globally imperiled plants it will be important to conduct botanical surveys (inventories) and map new locations to improve our understanding about how roadside locations contribute to full species distributions.
+Further inventory, monitoring, research, and conservation planning is recommended for the Pueblo goldenweed to assist with future development and implementation of these Best Management Practices (BMPs), as well as our basic understanding of this rare species.
+As we work to manage for the long-term viability of the Pueblo goldenweed it will be important to conduct botanical surveys (inventories) and map new locations to improve our understanding about how roadside locations contribute to full species distribution.
 Inventory work may also help to identify sites that could be suitable for conservation efforts.
 Monitoring roadside locations is important to determine if the BMPs are effective, and clarify the conservation status of the species.
 Research into pollination ecology, recommended setbacks, and phenology is also suggested.
 As these research efforts are undertaken, the following recommendations can help assure high quality results that will be most useful in conservation planning activities.

-- Botanical field surveys should be conducted by qualified individual(s) with botanical expertise, according to commonly accepted survey protocols, and using suitable GPS equipment.
+- 1. Botanical field surveys should be conducted by qualified individual(s) with botanical expertise, according to commonly accepted survey protocols, and using suitable GPS equipment.
 The Colorado Natural Heritage Program (CNHP) at Colorado State University can provide references, field forms, etc. Surveys should be repeated at least once every 10 years.
-Prioritize surveys on preferred geologic substrates within species ranges. - 2.
-Botanical field surveys should be conducted when the globally imperiled species are in bloom, and/or in fruit as the plants can be detected and accurately identified.
+Prioritize surveys on preferred geologic substrates within species range. - 2.
+Botanical field surveys should be conducted during June through August when the Pueblo goldenweed can be detected and accurately identified.
 In some cases multi-year surveys may be necessary, e.g., if drought conditions occur during the survey window. - 3.
-If globally imperiled plants (or other species of concern) are found within the survey area, the botanist should endeavor to determine the complete extent of the occurrence and the approximate number of individuals within the occurrence.
+If Pueblo goldenweed (or other species of concern) are found within the survey area, the botanist should endeavor to determine the complete extent of the occurrence and the approximate number of individuals within the occurrence.
 Ideally, occurrences should be delineated by GPS and the results imported to GIS for inclusion on updated project maps. - 4.
 Field survey results should be reported to CNHP, and to appropriate land managers.
 A photograph or voucher specimen (if sufficient individuals are present) should be taken.
-Vouchers should be deposited in one of Colorado's major herbaria (e.g., University of

-Colorado, Colorado State University, Denver Botanic Gardens).
-Negative results of surveys should also be reported to CNHP.

-- 5. Perform frequent and timely inspections of development sites and plants of concern occurrences to ensure that BMPs are being followed, and to identify areas of potential conflict.
-Inspections of plant occurrences should be performed by a botanist or other qualified personnel. - 6.
-Monitoring is more likely to succeed if properly planned.
+Vouchers should be deposited in one of Colorado's major herbaria (e.g., University of Colorado, Colorado State University, Denver Botanic Gardens).
+Negative results of surveys should also be reported to CNHP. - 5.
+Perform frequent and timely inspections of development sites and plants of concern occurrences to ensure that BMPs are being followed, and to identify areas of potential conflict.
+Inspections of plant occurrences should be performed by a botanist or other qualified personnel.

+- 6. Monitoring is more likely to succeed if properly planned.
 Collection of baseline data, prior to any impact, is vital.
 Although land management agencies may have specific monitoring guidelines, an excellent reference for developing and implementing a monitoring plan is Elzinga et al. (1997). - 7.
 Monitor impacts on plants of concern from road maintenance or other activities in the area.
 If impacts are noted, change management to address the cause of impacts. - 8.
 Develop and implement monitoring plans for noxious weeds.
 Plans should be designed to detect new infestations and document the extent and spread of existing weeds.